 Here are some links to other organizations working to promote nonviolence locally, nationally and globally.

-The Movement Action Plan by Bill Moyer is used by East Point Peace Academy and many others.
+The Movement Action Plan, developed by Bill Moyer, is a strategic model for waging nonviolent social movements.
+Bill Moyer is a US social change activist and the strategic model used by leading nonviolent organizations such as East Point Peace Academy and many others.

 Waging Nonviolence: People powered news and analysis